• Skip to primary navigation

 Today’s STEM Challenge is super simple.
 The aim is to find out how many coins it takes to sink a foil boat.

-First we cleaned up our treasure, then we made different sized tinfoil boats and tried to sink them!
+First, we cleaned up our treasure, then we made different sizes of kitchen foil boats and tried to sink them!

 How to clean coins